fgarcia/rom-mvvm/README.md

 useful to communicate with Service objects.

-2. **UserSummaryModel** is a reduced set of fields out of the central UserEntity, like the ones we need for a table with one row per user.
-This might be such a frequent visualization of the UserEntity that we might want to optimize performance with an index.
+2. **UserSummaryModel** is a reduced set of fields out of the central **UserEntity**, like the ones we need for a table with one row per user.
+This might be such a frequent visualization of the **UserEntity** that we might want to optimize performance with an index.
 This model can be generated directly out of the index view without mapping out of the database lots of heavy full blown entity objects.